-When weathering steel is specified the fabrication of the structure is the same as non-weathering steel.
+When weathering steel is specified for a project, the fabrication of the structure is the same as non-weathering steel.
 By definition, weathering steel does not require a coating system.
 Certain owners require a coating system at the ends of the structure and sometimes on the exterior of the fascia girders.